 Loss function and training

 The loss function is one of the most important components in any deep learning algorithm.
 For instance, if we design a CNN to minimize the Euclidean distance between the ground truth, and predicted results, it will tend to produce blurry results.
-This is because Euclidean distance is minimized by averaging all plausible outputs, that cause blurring
+This is because Euclidean distance is minimized by averaging all plausible outputs, which cause blurring.

 criterion = nn.BCELoss()